 For a comprehensive dental exam, digital X-rays show the inner tooth, gum, and jawbone to reveal problems that are not visible to the naked eye.
-Cosmetic and restorative dentists Dr. Ron Bosher and Dr. Timothy Nguyen use digital X-rays at their Plano dental practice to get a clearer picture of every patient's dental health during dental examinations.
+Cosmetic and restorative dentists Dr. Ron Bosher and Dr. Tim Nguyen use digital X-rays at their Plano dental practice to get a clearer picture of every patient's dental health during dental examinations.
 Digital X-rays, also known as digital radiographs, can show developing problems like cavities, impacted teeth, cysts, and other problems that if caught early, allow the most treatment options for the patient.
 Unlike the film dental X-rays used in the past, digital dental X-rays can be taken quickly, with lower radiation exposure, and viewed immediately.

 Digital X-Rays Reviews

 "I'm very impressed with Dr. Bosher's knowledge & all the newest innovations he has for his patients. "- T. / Yellowpages / Jul 24, 2013

 "Very impressed - I'm very impressed with Dr. Bosher's knowledge & all the newest innovations he has for his patients."- T.Y. / Insiderpages / Jul 23, 2013

 "Dr Bosher is an excellent denstist .
 I've been his patient for 10 years."- H.W. / Demandforce / Jan 16, 2017